 So, the industry adopted the sequential workflow model used in the manufacturing and construction industries.
-These industries had well-defined stages of work and they had developed a model which satisfied their need for tight cost control.
+These industries had well-defined work stages and developed a model that satisfied their need for tight cost control.
 So the hardware industry model was applied to the software industry.

 Winston W Royce first presented this model in 1970 but he did not use the term “Waterfall Project Management”.
 In fact, he presented the model as a flawed one.
 The pictorial representation of the model looked like a cascading waterfall.
 Thomas E. Bell and T.A.
 Thayer later used the term “waterfall” in their 1976 paper, “Software Requirements: Are They Really a Problem?” and the term came to stay.

-There are a number of variants of this model.
-The commonly used six distinct phases in the Waterfall project management Model are explained below.
-However, depending on the project, two stages may be combined together.
+There are several variants of this model.
+The commonly used six distinct phases in the Waterfall project management Model are given below.
+However, depending on the project, two stages may be combined.

-Let’s consider the example of building a school as an example to better understand the waterfall project management model.
+Let’s consider the example of building a school as an example to understand the waterfall project management model better.

-- Analyse which hardware and software components are required
+- Analyze which hardware and software components are required.

 - Conduct case studies of a similar product.